TrafficPLANit/PLANitXMLGenerator/README.md

 ## Maven parent

 Projects need to be built from Maven before they can be run.
-The common maven configuration can be found in the PLANitAll project which acts as the parent for this project's pom.xml.
+The common maven configuration can be found in the PLANitParentPom project which acts as the parent for this project's pom.xml.

-> Make sure you install the PLANitAll pom.xml before conducting a maven build (in Eclipse) on this project, otherwise it cannot find the references dependencies, plugins, and other resources.
+> Make sure you install the PLANitParentPom pom.xml before conducting a maven build (in Eclipse) on this project, otherwise it cannot find the references dependencies, plugins, and other resources.

 ## Maven JAXB2 Plugin